 - A safer share of intellectual property.
 The owner can easily dictate the conditions under which his work can be used.
 Users can download or use the product and are consenting by doing so in respecting these terms and conditions.

 - The intellectual property is protected before it is even published, which was not the case for traditional intellectual property protection.

 - Better reliability and cheaper proof of ownership.

-This approach has many advantages; it has made contract execution quicker, it can effectively reduce cost; its application can go beyond its current use.
-Currently, there are many ideas businesses want to implement using the blockchain smart contracts as they are growing awareness of the offered advantages.
-This approach is not yet used to its full potential and our imagination and our skills to implement contracts are the limits.
+This approach has many advantages; it has made contract execution quicker, it can effectively reduce cost, and its application can go beyond its current use.
+Currently, there are many ideas businesses want to implement using blockchain smart contracts as they are growing awareness of the offered advantages.
+This approach is not yet used to its full potential, and our imagination and our skills to implement contracts are the limits.

-What’s your opinion about the implementation of a smart contract for business?
-Leave your comments and questions in the comment section below.
-If you’re looking for a professional offshore software development company capable of creating smart contracts powered application or you have any questions you can contact us and we will be happy to provide you with the consultation.
+If you’re looking for a professional offshore software development company capable of creating smart contracts powered applications, you can contact Existek.
+Our team of experts will be happy to provide you with further consultation.